 Is your organisation interested in supporting quality journalism about culture, life and enterprise in the North of England?

-Northern Soul is an online magazine written by journalists and arts professionals based in the North which celebrates theatre, music, authors, art and heritage, as well as businesses, entrepreneurs, politics, sport, food, travel and leading figures.
+Northern Soul is an online magazine written by journalists and creative professionals based in the North which celebrates theatre, music, authors, art and heritage as well as businesses, entrepreneurs, politics, sport, food, travel and leading figures.
 Today the team consists of more than 60 professional journalists, multimedia specialists, creatives and photographers whose collective pedigree includes The Times, The Guardian, The Big Issue in the North, the BBC, The Daily Telegraph, The Mail on Sunday, The Independent, Manchester Evening News, the Yorkshire Post, and Huffington Post, to name a few publications.
 Our goal is to create content that does justice to where we live and to the people who live here.
 As well as top notch interviewers, photographers and broadcast journalists, we have specialist columnists with individual passions including travel, food, gardening, opera and poetry.

 ** we’ve received coverage in the national media including the BBC and The Guardian

 ** we’ve built up a global readership

 ** we’ve appointed, among others, a Theatre Editor, a Literary Editor, a Travel Editor, Comedy Editor, a Liverpool Correspondent, a Gin Correspondent, Poetry Correspondent and an IT Consultant

 ** we’ve built up a Twitter following in excess of 14,000 and have a number of other successful social media accounts including Facebook and Instagram

 ** We’ve also established Northern Soul Events.
 The highly successful Northern Soul Awards were launched in 2017 at Hilton Manchester and followed up with the Northern Soul Awards 2018 at the incredible Manchester Cathedral.
 For more information about the awards, please visit the Northern Soul Awards website.